Morrisons Logo

 Morrisons Logo 1985-2007

-An attempt to diversify the design did not lead to anything.
+An attempt to diversify the design did not yield any results.
 The oval went from orange to yellow, and the name of the supermarket chain began to be written in a compact serif typeface.
 Due to the new font, the size of the rectangular frame has decreased slightly.

 2007 – 2016